Silversmithe/Unsupervised-PD-Assessment/README.md

 - maybe if communication is bad (given a counter) have ONLINE transition to OFFLINE and never go back

 ### April 11th, 2018
-- mahoney filter (thanks to sparkfun), is now functional with the UPDA system
+- mahoney filter (courtesy of sparkfun), is now functional with the UPDA system
 - radio energy saving
 - offline code completed
    * gathers data at the correct rate